jbandi/eeboo/README.md

 This project represents API and backend services for the eeboo application.

 The main application is implemented with node.js using the express framework.
 It serves the REACT SPA application under web/build/index.html and provides a RESTful API.

+This service connects to a pre-configured [Google firebase](https://firebase.google.com/) backend to persist data

 Below you will find some information on how to install the software and perform common tasks